code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 ## 1. What is Spring Kafka?

-The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/){:target="_blank"} applies core Spring concepts to the development of Kafka-based messaging solutions.
+The Spring for Apache Kafka (spring-kafka) project **applies core Spring concepts** to the development of Kafka-based messaging solutions.

-It provides a 'template' as a high-level abstraction for sending messages.
+It provides a _'template'_ as a high-level abstraction for sending messages.
 It also contains support for Message-driven POJOs with `@KafkaListener` annotations and a listener container.

 Spring Kafka is a [Spring main project](https://spring.io/projects){:target="_blank"}.
 It is developed and maintained by [Pivotal Software](https://pivotal.io/){:target="_blank"}.

 To show how Spring Kafka works let's create simple Hello World example.

-In the example, we create a sender to produce the message and a receiver to consume the message.
+We will create a sender to produce the message and a receiver to consume the message.

 ## 2. General Project Overview